Breast Implant Illness (BII): A Body of Evidence

 How Do I Know if Removing My Breast Implants is The Right Option for Me?

-During your consultation, Dr. Richard Chaffoo will listen to your concerns, evaluate your breasts, and discuss options that are suitable for your body, and bring you optimal results both in terms of feeling better, but also aesthetically.
+During your complimentary consultation, Dr. Richard Chaffoo will listen to your concerns, evaluate your breasts, and discuss options that are suitable for your body, and bring you optimal results both in terms of feeling better, but also aesthetically.

 How Long Will it Take Me to Feel Like Myself Again?